jaybee85/OSF-Template/solution/DeploymentV2/README.md

 **:warning: NOTE:** For all scripts, be sure that your working directory is set to the DeploymentV2 folder.

 ## :green_circle: PART 1.
-Prepare your Azure enviromnent using Prepare.ps1 script
+Prepare your Azure environment using Prepare.ps1 script
 ### :page_with_curl: Pre-requisites
 Before you run the **Deploy.ps1** script, make sure you have completed the pre-requisites: